 Pop that baking dish into the oven and bake until the rolls are deep golden brown.
 Since the dough is already orange (from the pumpkin), the rolls will be a deeper brown than traditional cinnamon rolls.
 Don’t burn them, but DO be sure you’ve baked them enough so that they don’t fall in the middle when they come out of the oven.

-After baking, I topped the pumpkin cinnamon rolls with my favorite cream cheese icing.
+After baking, I topped the pumpkin cinnamon rolls with cream cheese icing.
 They are looking so darn delicious.
 It’s hard to wait, but you do want to spread a nice thick layer of frosting on these babies so it melts down into any gaps.

 Yummmmmm.
 Now, dig in!
 These are so good warm and gooey, and really, they are just as good and soft and gooey after they’ve cooled down.